adams-charleen/insta-following-table/README.md

 | 12           | 391  | 9          | 8        | 94       | 280   |
 | 13           | 357  | 22         | 2        | 111      | 222   |

+Please go here for an interactive network plot of nodes and edges: https://adams-charleen.github.io/insta-following-table/interactive_network.html

 ## Conclusions and Interpretations